ThreeMammals/Ocelot/docs/features/routing.rst

 Dynamic Routing
 ^^^^^^^^^^^^^^^

 This feature was requested in `issue 340 <https://github.com/TomPallister/Ocelot/issue/340>`_.

 The idea is to enable dynamic routing when using a service discovery provider so you don't have to provide the ReRoute config.
 See the docs :ref:`service-discovery` if this sounds interesting to you.

 Query Strings
 ^^^^^^^^^^^^^

-Ocelot allow's you to specify a querystring as part of the DownstreamPathTemplate like the example below.
+Ocelot allows you to specify a querystring as part of the DownstreamPathTemplate like the example below.

 .. code-block:: json